Menahem Max Schiffer: Biography

 With Paul Garabedian, Schiffer worked on the Bieberbach conjecture with a proof in 1955 of the special case n=4.
-He was a speaker (but not in the category of an Invited Speaker) at the International Congress of Mathematicians (ICM) in 1950 at Cambridge, Massachusetts, and was a plenary speaker at the ICM in 1958 at Edinburgh with plenary address Extremum Problems and Variational Methods in Conformal Mapping.
+He was a speaker at the International Congress of Mathematicians (ICM) in 1950 at Cambridge, Massachusetts, and was a plenary speaker at the ICM in 1958 at Edinburgh with plenary address Extremum Problems and Variational Methods in Conformal Mapping.
 In 1970 he was elected to the United States National Academy of Sciences.
 He retired from Stanford University as professor emeritus in 1977.

 In 1981, Schiffer became a founding member of the World Cultural Council.

-Upon his death he was survived by his wife Fanya Rabinivics Schiffer, whom he married in 1937, and their daughter Dinah S. Singer, an experimental immunologist.